A number of years ago I did my best to conform.

 This colour caused great hilarity at a corporate client’s office after I’d accidentally left the dye on for too long and my hair basically glowed in the dark!

-And if you want to go deeper and identify your ideal career in the context of your ideal life, check out my Work Wonderland career coaching programme and web app.
+P.P.S.
+If you want to reveal elements of your true self use that information to identify your ideal career in the context of your ideal life, check out my Work Wonderland career coaching programme and web app.